mtvbrianking/multi-auth/readme.md

 E.g, an ecommerce application with customers, sellers, and administrators user areas using [auth guards](https://laravel.com/docs/master/authentication#adding-custom-guards)

-## Older versions

-We've switched from [`laravel/ui`](https://github.com/laravel/ui) to [`laravel/breeze`](https://github.com/laravel/breeze) and adopted a modular approach.

-Each user group will be setup in a dedicated modules dir, e.g `app/Modules/Admin`.

-For old versions (Laravel v9 and below) refer to [v11](https://github.com/mtvbrianking/multi-auth/tree/11.x)

 ## Prerequisite

-This package only extends the official `laravel/breeze` starter kit, it doesn't regenerate the frontend assets [js, css - tailwind, vite, ...]
+This package only extends the official [`laravel/breeze`](https://github.com/laravel/breeze) starter kit, it doesn't regenerate the frontend assets [js, css - tailwind, vite, ...]

 Therefore, you need to use it after scaffolding basic auth using Breeze.

+**Breaking Changes**

+For old versions (Laravel v9 and below) refer to [v11](https://github.com/mtvbrianking/multi-auth/tree/11.x)

 ## Installation